hansdenzelj/Project/README.md

  Background subtraction school project

 ## Important note
-Ultralytics doesn't particularly support doing inferences using onnx(?), to make inferences using the gpu with **bs_yolov8.py**, you must replace the autobacked.py located in the **ultralytics/nn** folder of your ultralytics package installation.
+Ultralytics doesn't particularly support doing inferences using onnx(?), to make inferences using the gpu with **bs_yolov8.py**, you must replace the autobacked.py located in the **ultralytics/nn** folder of your ultralytics package installation (with the one provided in this repo).

 ## Files